kartast/APNSHandler/README.md

  *  Return the last deviceToken, can be new or cached since the last app launch */
 @property (nonatomic, strong) NSString *deviceToken;
 /**
- *  UIUserNotificationType.
-If None, please use other flags to display proper behaviour */
-@property UIUserNotificationType notificationTypes;
-/**
  *  Default: YES.
 If your app doesn't have Push Notification or you want to control when to call, set this flag to NO.
  */